 The stock market closes on New Year's Day, Martin Luther King, Jr. Day, President's Day (Washington's birthday), Good Friday, Memorial Day, National Independence Day, Independence Day, Labor Day, Thanksgiving and Christmas Day.
 Yes, both the New York Stock Exchange and the NASDAQ open on Veterans Day.
 The stock market holds a full day of trading on New Year's Eve even when New Year's Day happens on a weekend.

 This is due to a provision of Rule 7.2 of the New York Stock Exchange which states that the New York Stock Exchange will close on Friday or Monday when a holiday falls on a weekend.
 However, a provision exists when there are “unusual” business conditions such as the end of a monthly or annual accounting period.
+Since New Year's Eve is the end of a month, quarter and year, markets remain open.
 The three major stock exchanges (NYSE, NASDAQ and the United States Stock Exchange) synchronize opening hours with other stock exchanges.

 NYSE holidays are the same as NASDAQ holidays and they comply with the federal government's holiday closure schedule except for Veterans Day (open), Hispanic Heritage Day (open) and Good Friday (closed).
 When markets close, investors have more time to reflect on their investment strategies.
-Catching up with the latest market news will create an overview of what is happening.
-An investor could also improve their financial education by reading a dividend investment guide to learn more about stocks, trading volumes, the most active stocks or market liquidity.
-All this reflection on the market often provides investors with information on how to improve their investment strategy.
+An investor can read a financial diary to catch up on the latest news, read about insider trading, NASDAQ's top losers or marketing activity.
+Catching up with the latest market news will create an overview of what is happening and an investor could also improve their financial education by reading a dividend investment guide to learn more about stocks, trading volumes, the most active stocks or market liquidity.

 Leave a Comment